Five Little Peppers

-The Five Little Peppers is a book series created by American author Margaret Sidney which was published 1881 to 1916.
+The Five Little Peppers is a book series created by American author Margaret Sidney, which was published from 1881 through 1916.
 It covers the lives of the five children in their native state and develops with their rescue by a wealthy gentleman who takes an interest in the family.

 Series overview

 The Five Little Peppers and How They Grew tells how the Peppers live, learn, and play in their little brown house.
 They are poor, and Mamsie must work constantly to keep the wolf from the door, but their lives are unexpectedly happy.

 When the youngest, Phronsie, is kidnapped by an organ grinder, she is rescued by young Jasper King and his dog Prince, both of whom soon become fast friends with the Peppers.
 The family so charms Jasper and his father that one by one they are invited to visit the Kings' home in the city and soon the entire family is living there.
 Mr. King makes Mrs. Pepper his housekeeper and does everything in his power to entertain and educate the children.

 Though the Kings surround the Pepper children with luxury—in 5 years Phronsie collects 200 dolls—the values of hard work, humility, and togetherness are still firmly enforced by their mother.
 This puts them in a curious position in society.
 Though they live with an upper-class father and son, the older children are aware they’ll someday work for their livings.
 This makes them willing to befriend anyone, from street girls to grocers’ sons.

 The stories continue with the Peppers' adventures in school, abroad, and even back in the little brown house where their thoughts and hearts will always turn.
 The series spans 17 years, beginning with Phronsie as a three-year-old and finishing with her as a 20-year-old young lady.